top of page

 • support with physical or personal care

 This list is not exhaustive but shows the range of additional support that can be accessed without an EHC plan.
-We are going to do a series of posts over the coming couple of weeks which will give some ideas of how parents can support their child ensuring that their child has access to the support they need.
-It is a pre-requisite of reaching an EHC plan threshold that the school has exhausted all the support that they are obligated to offer.
-This support can also be accessed during the EHC plan assessment process so it doesn’t exclude being able to be assessed for a plan.
+We are going to do a series of posts over the coming couple of weeks, which will give some ideas of how parents can support their child, ensuring that their child has access to the support they need.
+It is a prerequisite of reaching an EHC plan threshold that the school has exhausted all the support that they are obligated to offer.
+This support can also be accessed during the EHC plan assessment process, so it doesn’t exclude being able to be assessed for a plan.

 • help to communicate with other children